 CoPower is there to help investors understand the bonds and their associated risks.
-During the investment process, investors are provided with the offering memorandum which contains all the details and investors are advised to review.
-In addition, one of the steps in the investment process is a know your client call with a CoPower representative to make sure its a suitable investment.
+During the investment process, investors are provided with the offering memorandum which contains all the details, and investors are advised to review it.
+In addition, one of the steps in the investment process is to know your client and call a CoPower representative to make sure it’s a suitable investment.

 As I’ve increased my investing knowledge a million times over since I started my podcast almost 4 years ago, the trend of sustainable investing is something I’m becoming more and more excited about.